15 Best Salad Greens to Grow Indoors

 grow your own salad indoors

-Spinach or Palak is jam-packed with vitamins and minerals.
-Its dark green leaves contain an abundance of iron, micronutrients, and carotenoids that delay muscular degeneration improves vision, and minimize the effects of stress on health.
-The rich, hearty flavor of spinach lends itself to salads.
-Growing Spinach Indoors or in a container is a smart way to thwart pest infestation.
-As a cool-season crop, it can tolerate temperature up to 26 degrees Celcius and needs potting soil of neutral pH to develop its full quality.
+Spinach or Palak is packed with vitamins and minerals – iron, micronutrients, and carotenoids that delay muscular degeneration, improve vision, and minimize the effects of stress on health.
+Growing Spinach indoors is a smart way to thwart pest infestation.
+Keep it near a window where it can get 4-5 hours of sunlight, and it’ll thrive.

 12. Malabar Spinach